usman-ahmad/campone/README.md

 We are using Capistrano as deployment tool

 ##### Setup Initial Deployment
-Check and create directory structure
+Check and create directory structure with `deploy:check`

     bundle exec cap production deploy:check

+Make a copy of linked_files for new server with `config:init`, edit these with server configuration and push them with `config:push`

+    bundle exec cap production config:init
+    bundle exec cap production config:push